oyama/pico-midi-looper/README.md

 ## Getting Started

 ### Flash the Firmware

+> **Note:** The prebuilt `.uf2` available on the Releases page is compiled for the non-wireless Pico board and does **not** include BLE-MIDI support.
+To enable BLE-MIDI on a Pico W, please build from source with CYW43 enabled.

 You can either download a prebuilt `.uf2` from the [Releases](https://github.com/oyama/pico-midi-looper/releases/latest) page, or build it yourself.